 This Device Can’t use a Trusted Platform Module. your administrator must set the “Allow BitLocker without a compatible TPM” option in the required Additional authentication at startup policy for OS Volumes.

-BitLocker Drive Encryption normally requires a computer with a TPM ( Trusted Platform Module ) to secure an operating system drive.
-This is a microchip built into the computer, installed on the motherboard.
+BitLocker Drive Encryption normally requires a computer with a TPM (Trusted Platform Module) to secure an operating system drive.
+This is a microchip built into the computer and installed on the motherboard.
 BitLocker can store the encryption keys here, which is more secure than simply storing them on the computer’s data drive.
 The TPM will only provide the encryption keys after verifying the state of the computer.
 An attacker can’t just rip out your computer’s hard disk or create an image of an encrypted disk and decrypt it on another computer.

 Configure BitLocker Without TPM chip